Is The University of Alabama test optional?

 Does UA offer orientation sessions?

-Yes, freshman students are required to attend Bama Bound, UA’s new student orientation, which includes registration for the first semester’s classes, placement testing, and seminars on UA policies, procedures, and services.
-See the Orientation website for more information.
+Yes, freshman students are required to attend Bama Bound Orientation, UA’s new student orientation.
+This includes registration for the first semester’s classes, placement testing and seminars on UA policies, procedures and services.
+For more information, visit UA’s Bama Bound Orientation website.

 What kinds of career planning and placement services does UA offer?